-The Request Headers tab shows the manipulations performed on the headers of request messages such as the initial INVITE or UPDATE message.
+SessMgr_SigRules was created using the default values on all tabs except the Request Headers and Response Headers tabs.
+The Request Headers tab shows the manipulations performed on request messages such as the initial INVITE or UPDATE message.
 An entry is created by clicking the Add In Header Control or Add Out Header Control button depending on the direction (relative to the Avaya SBCE) of the message to be modified.
 Entries were created to perform the following actions: